Skip to content

 A complete action chain is that of causer > agent > instrument > patient > recipient.
 The previous sequences, agent > instrument > patient and causer > agent > patient, were in fact only subsequences of this chain.
 One may pick any or all participants of the action chain into a sentence as long as they stay in the same order.
 In the following example sentence all optional participants and their verbs are enclosed in brackets.

-(mi vol) (tu uze) (la caku) kate la ban (don ma). – I want you to use the knife to cut the bread and give to mother.
+(mi vol) (tu uze) (la chaku) kate la ban (don ma). – I want you to use the knife to cut the bread and give to mother.

-In pivot structures where the first action indicates a modality, such as desire, permission or obligation, the first participant can be left out when it indicates the first person ('I').
-The the remaining syntactic structure is verb₁–pivot–verb₂–object.
+In pivot constructions where the first action indicates a modality, such as desire, permission or obligation, the first participant can be left out when it indicates the first person ('I').
+The the remaining syntactic construction is verb₁–pivot–verb₂–object.

 mi sual tu lai dom. – I ask (whether) you come come?